rsdoiel/antenna/archives/2025/retro_computing_2025.24.md

 </div>
 </div>
 <h2 id="air-conditioned-bare-white-interiors">Air-conditioned, Bare-white Interiors</h2>
 <p>Nowadays, few of us live in buildings with door curtains, bed hangings, or awnings.
-The abundance of interior decoration gave way to a minimalist, neutral, and often bare-white interior design devoid of textiles. <sup id="fnref7:9"><a href="#fn:9" class="footnote-ref" role="doc-noteref">9</a></sup><sup id="fnref4:13"><a href="#fn:13" class="footnote-ref" role="doc-noteref">13</a></sup><sup id="fnref2:20"><a href="#fn:20" class="footnote-ref" role="doc-noteref">20</a></sup> Likewise, we now prefer to build air-conditioned shopping malls instead of buildings with awnings or street markets covered by toldos.
+The abundance of interior decoration gave way to a minimalist, neutral, and often bare-white interior design devoid of textiles. <sup id="fnref7:9"><a href="#fn:9" class="footnote-ref" role="doc-noteref">9</a></sup><sup id="fnref4:13"><a href="#fn:13" class="footnote-ref" role="doc-noteref">13</a></sup><sup id="fnref2:20"><a href="#fn:20" class="footnote-ref" role="doc-noteref">20</a></sup> Likewise, we now prefer to build air-conditioned shopping malls instead of street markets covered by toldos.
 Of course, we can only do these things thanks to a seemingly endless stream of fossil fuels. <sup id="fnref8:9"><a href="#fn:9" class="footnote-ref" role="doc-noteref">9</a></sup></p>
 <p>Curtains, carpets, awnings, and toldos have their inconveniences and disadvantages.
-They require attention and manual intervention, need to be cleaned <sup id="fnref:45"><a href="#fn:45" class="footnote-ref" role="doc-noteref">45</a></sup>, and can pose a fire risk unless made of wool or leather.
-However, the continued burning of fossil fuels has even larger inconveniences and disadvantages, especially in the long term.
-Textiles could decrease energy use and enhance comfort and livability in all types of buildings.
+They require attention and manual intervention, need to be cleaned, and can pose a fire risk unless made of wool or leather. <sup id="fnref:45"><a href="#fn:45" class="footnote-ref" role="doc-noteref">45</a></sup> However, the continued burning of fossil fuels has even larger inconveniences and disadvantages, especially in the long term.</p>
+<p>Textiles could decrease energy use and enhance comfort and livability in all types of buildings.
 Toldos could span the streets and roofs of entire city districts.
 History shows that removable textile insulation works.</p>
 <div class="article-img ">
 <figure data-imgstate="dither">
 <img src="https://solar.lowtechmagazine.com/2025/06/dressing-and-undressing-the-home/images/dithers/1024px-Hamptons_Kitchen_Design_1_dithered.png" alt='Image: A modern interior.
 What happened to the textiles?
 Photo credit: JessofWoodnCo (CC BY-SA 4.0).' loading="lazy"/></figure>